David Knox (businessman): Remuneration

 In 2008, Knox's salary at Santos was $1.75 million, with potential to double the figure if certain performance targets were met.
 His salary became a controversial topic in 2012, after it was revealed that he was to earn $2.25 million in base salary, plus bonuses for achieving targets under short-term and long-term incentive plans up to a total of $6.75 million.
 His earnings were four times that of any other Santos executive.
 A consultant's report commissioned by the company claimed that Mr Knox was not paid as well as his peers in other companies, despite the managing director of Woodside Petroleum, a company more than twice the size of Santos, being paid the same as Knox in 2011.
 His total financial compensation for the year 2013 was $6,263,668.
 In the fiscal year 2014, his total calculated compensation was $6,782,702.
-In 2016, following his departure from Santos, The Advertiser reported that Knox had received more than AUD$30 million during his employment with the company.
+In 2016, following his departure from Santos, The Adelaide Advertiser reported that Knox had received more than AUD$30 million during his employment with the company.